skranz/RTutor/vignettes/Guide for Developing Interactive R Problemsets.md

 ##  II  Writing Solution Files

 Let us dig a bit deeper into writing solution files.
-Solution files are .Rmd files that specify the exercise text a solution as R code.
-Within the R code they can also use special comments to customize tests or hints.
+Solution files are .Rmd files that basically specify the task with sample solution.
+Code chunks can contain special comments to customize tests or hints.
 A solution file consists of one or more exercises.
 An exercise starts with a line like

     ## Exercise 1 -- Summary statistics